^

 Rheumatologist, immunologist

-Diseases and conditions leading to a change in the number of B-lymphocytes carrying IgA
+Diseases and conditions that lead to changes in the number of B-lymphocytes carrying IgA

 Decrease in the indicator